hth313/OS4/doc/overview.rst

 Full custom prompting behavior is also possible, but you will need to provide additional code on your own for such alternative behavior.
 Custom behavior needs to provide all expected behavior, such as recording, displaying and proper execution of the function.
-This is a lot of work, but possible.
+This may be non-trivial, but is possible.
 The ordinary postfix operand semi-merged functions are very easy to define.

 In addition, secondary FAT functions can also have semi-merged behavior, including